How To Franchise Your Business: A Six-Step Overview

 The truth is you should always consult with a lawyer for estate planning.
 But certain situations especially call for professional legal help:

 Legal professionals can ensure state compliance, reduce the risk of disputes, and provide peace of mind that your Will will accomplish your goals.
 Services like LegalShield make legal assistance affordable and accessible for estate planning needs.
+They can also help you determine whether to fully rewrite your Will or simply add a codicil to your Will when updates are needed.

 "I tell my clients that downloading a Will form online might seem like it saves money upfront, but it often costs families much more in the long run," says Frankel.
 "I've seen too many cases where DIY Wills didn't include the right formalities for the state, leaving children to spend thousands fighting in court over what their parent really wanted.
 Working with an attorney ensures everything is done right the first time."